ThilinaRajapakse/simpletransformers/docs/_docs/17-qa-model.md

 | max_answer_length         | int   | `100`   | The maximum token length of an answer that can be generated.                                         |
 | null_score_diff_threshold | float | `0.0`   | If `(null_score - best_non_null)` is greater than the threshold predict null.                            |

+**Note:** For configuration options common to all Simple Transformers models, please refer to the [Configuring a Simple Transformers Model section](/docs/usage/#configuring-a-simple-transformers-model).
+{: .notice--info}

 ## `Class QuestionAnsweringModel`

 > *simpletransformers.question_answering.QuestionAnsweringModel*{: .function-name}(self, model_type, model_name, args=None, use_cuda=True, cuda_device=-1, **kwargs,)